Boris Johnson calls Corbyn a ‘chlorinated chicken’ amid sharp Brexit exchanges

 Mr Johnson replied: “I might ask [him] if he will respect the democratic will of the people of the UK, as this House voted to do time and time and time again, and that is implement the result of the [Brexit] referendum.”

-But Mr Corbyn said on Tuesday night Labour would not vote for an election before the Bill blocking a no-deal Brexit is passed.
-“There is no consent in this House to leave the European Union without a deal.
-There is no majority for no-deal in the country,” Mr Corbyn said.

-“As I have said before: if the prime minister has confidence in his Brexit policy – when he has one he can put forward – he should put it before the people in a public vote.
-And so, he wants to table a motion for a general election, fine, get the Bill through first in order to take no-deal off the table.”

-Meanwhile, on Wednesday, a Scottish court ruled that the matter of whether Mr Johnson’s decision to suspend parliament later this month until shortly before Britain leaves the EU is lawful was not one for judges to decide.
+Meanwhile, on Wednesday, a Scottish court ruled that the matter of whether Mr Johnson’s decision to suspend parliament later this month until shortly before the UK leaves the EU is lawful was not one for judges to decide.

 More than 70 opposition politicians had challenged Mr Johnson’s right to suspend, or “prorogue”, parliament, arguing it was illegal and unconstitutional because his intent was to force through a no-deal Brexit on October 31st by limiting the opportunity for opponents to object to it.